-Birth of Parvati
+Infographic Symbolism of Goddess Parvati

 The gods invoked the mother-goddess, who appeared before them as Kundalini, a coiled serpent.
 "I will coil myself around Shiva, wean out his knowledge and energy for the good of the world and make him father a child," said Shakti.
 Shakti took birth as Parvati, daughter of the Himavan, lord of the mountains, determined to draw Shiva out of his cave and make him her consort.

 Everyday Parvati would visit Shiva's cave, sweep the floor, decorate it with flowers, and offer him fruits hoping to win his love.
 But Shiva never opened his eyes to look upon her charming face.
 Exasperated, the goddess invoked Priti and Rati, goddess of love and longing, to rouse Shiva out of his mediation.
 These goddesses entered Shiva's desolate cave and transformed it into a pleasure garden filled with the fragrance of flowers and the buzzing of bees.

 Death of Kama

 Guided by Priti and Rati, Kama, the lord of desire, raised his sugarcane bow and shot arrows dripping with desire into the heart of Shiva.

 Shiva was not amused.
 He opened his third eye and released the flames of fury that engulfed Kama and reduced his beautiful body to ashes.

 The death of Kama alarmed the gods.
 "Without the lord of desire man will not embrace woman and life will cease to be."

 " I shall find another way to conquer Shiva's heart.
 When Shiva becomes my consort, Kama will be reborn," said the Hindu Goddess, Parvati.